PoCInnovation/Workshops/p2p/old/4.SecuChallengesEth/README.md

 ### [Vault](https://ropsten.ethernaut.openzeppelin.com/level/0xe2F72aa61fD6322C6c4d22227a594391E051F990)
 This challenge will help you understand how bigger Smart Contracts are, how does `flashloan` works the potential exploit in it.

-> :bulb: No resources here because in each challenge the website already provides them !
+> 💡 No resources here because in each challenge the website already provides them !

 ## :skull_and_crossbones: Step 3 - Hard Level

-> :bulb: Those challenges will introduce you to how the variables are stored in the Ethereum blockchain.
+> 💡 Those challenges will introduce you to how the variables are stored in the Ethereum blockchain.
 >
 ### [The rewarder](https://www.damnvulnerabledefi.xyz/challenges/5.html)